DLuensch/StereoVision-ADCensus/README.md

  3. `cd build`
  4. `cmake ..`
  5. `make`
- 6. If build the program successfully you should be able to see the "intrisic" and "extrinsic" executables.
+ 6. If you build the program successfully you should be able to see the "intrisic" and "extrinsic" executables.

 **Execute the intrinsic:**
  1. Create a "intrinsicConfig.cfg" as you can see in the sample folder. (e.g.: configIntrinsicLeft.cfg, configIntrinsicRight.cfg)